tidalmigrations/tidalmigrations.github.io/pages/tidal tools/vsphere.md

   password: my_secure_password_here
   url: https://my_instance_name_here.tidalmg.com
 ```
-Could be used with a command: `tidal sync vsphere --config config.yml`
+That can be used with a command: `tidal sync vsphere --config config.yml`

-### 3) Environment Variables
+### 2) Environment Variables

-To configure with environment variables, you can use these variables to set the values and Tidal Tools will use them.
+Another alternative is to set the following environment variables with the needed values and Tidal Tools will use them:

 - VSPHERE_USERNAME
 - VSPHERE_PASSWORD